MaastrichtU-IDS/translator-openpredict/README.md

 **OpenPredict** is a Python library and API to train and serve predicted biomedical entities associations (e.g. disease treated by drug).

-Metadata about runs, models evaluations, features are stored using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html) in a RDF triplestore (Ontotext GraphDB).
+Metadata about runs, models evaluations, features are stored using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html) in a RDF triplestore (such as Ontotext GraphDB, or Virtuoso).

 # Deploy the OpenPredict API locally